NSLS-II/PyXRF/docs/installation.rst

 Installation
 ============

-PyXRF works for python 2.7, 3.5 and 3.6 in Linux system.
-For Mac and Windows, we only support python 3.5 version.
+PyXRF works for python 2.7, 3.5 and 3.6 in Linux/Mac system.
+For Windows, we only support python 3.5 version.
 We plan to move PyXRF to conda-forge soon.

 First you need to install [conda] (http://continuum.io/downloads).
 We suggest